Peking University Shenzhen Graduate School: Research collaborations

-Several departments especially School of Transnational Law and HSBC Business School run exchange and dual degree programs universities around the world.
+Exchange programs

 The School of Transnational Law has exchange agreements with Bucerius Law School (Germany), Center for Transnational Legal Studies (London), EBS Law School (Germany), Fundação Getulio Vargas Law School of São Paulo (Brazil), International University College of Turin (Italy), Maastricht University (Netherlands), Tel Aviv University(Israel), University of Indiana Maurer School of Law (USA), University of Iowa College of Law (USA), University of Lausanne Faculty of Law and Criminal Justice (Switzerland), University of Miami School of Law (USA), University of San Diego School of Law (USA).
 Peking University HSBC Business School currently has exchange agreements with over 30 universities all over the globe.
 Some of them are Frankfurt School of Finance, University of California, Davis, Zurich University of Applied Sciences, College of William and Mary (USA), Tulane University A.B.
 Freeman School of Business, Universidad de Monterrey (Mexico), University of Cologne, University of Western Sydney etc.

 HSBC Business School has dual degree agreements with the University of Hong Kong, Chinese University of Hong Kong, University of Cambridge, National University of Singapore and a joint MBA program with Hong Kong University of Science and Technology.